williamtran29/styleguides/ux-dev/svg.md

 ### Adding SVGs

-Optimize new SVGs, the drop them in your project's `/public/assets/` directory.
+Optimize new SVGs, then drop them in your project's `/public/assets/` directory.
 If your project has more specific rules (like a `/svgs/` dir in `/assets/`), follow those rules.
 (SVGJar will find SVGs anywhere in `/public/` and can be configured to look in other directories if a project requires it.)

 ### Using SVGs in Templates